metacpan/metacpan-cpan-extracted/distros/D/Database-Abstraction/README.md

 cache\_duration => how long to store results in the cache (default is 1 hour);
 directory => where the database file is held

-If the arguments are not set, tries to take from class level defaults
+If the arguments are not set, tries to take from class level defaults.

 ## set\_logger